27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Hostels in Sevilla

-In this fun, colorful Spanish city, home to the traditional dance “Sevillanas” and heart of one of the most popular partys in Spain “El Rocio”, we found 3 stunning hostels.
+In this colorful Spanish city — home to the traditional dance “Sevillanas” and one of Spain’s most beloved pilgrimages, “El Rocío” — we found 3 stunning hostels.

-Good to know: in Spanish the cities name is Sevilla – with an A. In English it is with an E.
+Good to know: in Spanish the city is Sevilla, with an A. In English, Seville, with an E.

 The best hostels in Sevilla are: